Contact Ashley Edwards, Indigenous Initiatives and Instruction Librarian, with any questions.

-The ICRC will collect books, articles, websites, and audio-visual materials on Indigenizing curriculum and Indigenous pedagogy, in addition to post-secondary curriculum resources.
-These materials will centre Indigenous approaches to teaching and learning, and support the work of Indigenizing and Decolonizing curriculum at SFU.
+The ICRC collects books, articles, websites, and audio-visual materials on Indigenizing curriculum and Indigenous pedagogy, in addition to post-secondary curriculum resources.
+These materials centre Indigenous approaches to teaching and learning, and support the work of Indigenizing and Decolonizing curriculum at SFU.
 The ICRC collection policy provides more information on what can be found in the Centre.

 In 2015, after seven years of interviews and research, the Truth and Reconciliation Commission released its final report, including 94 Calls to Action.
 While there is a strong theme of education throughout the document, only actions 10 and 62 specifically refer to curriculum at post secondary institutions.

 Responding to the TRC, SFU’s Aboriginal Reconciliation Council released their own report, Walk this Path With Us, in 2017 (ARC report), which includes 34 Calls to Action for the SFU community.